jyliu-98/MoSketch/README.md

 Use the above command to animate them!

 ### 👩‍🎨 Animate Your Own Sketch
-The scene decomposition, the point assignment and the motion plan of your own multi-object sketch should be provided before animation, and the format should follow the 60 created sketches.
+The scene decomposition, the stroke(point) assignment and the motion plan of your own multi-object sketch should be provided before animation, and the format should follow the 60 created sketches.
 Make a new folder `./data/processed/Yours`, and put the vector sketch (`Yours.svg`) in it.
 #### 🧩 Scene Decomposition
 We use LLM to get the scene decomposition of the multi-object sketch.
 The LLM is not limited.